elix/rfcs/proposals/0000-shadow-template.md

 The template can come from anywhere.
 It can be embedded in the JavaScript as a backquoted template string (as shown in the Summary example), or it be loaded from some other resource.
-E.g., if HTML Imports are used, the template can be obtained from the same import in which the class is defined:
+E.g., if HTML Imports are used, the template could be obtained from the same HTML file in which the class is defined:

     <template>
       Hello, <slot></slot>!